woossi0/suite/docs/usermanual/source/sysadmin/startup/index.rst

 Jetty
 -----

-Boundless Suite for Windows and OS X both use the Jetty application server.
+.. warning:: We do **not** recommend using Jetty for a production deployment.

 Startup flags are all contained in a file called :file:`start.ini`.

 On Windows, this file is contained in :file:`jetty\\start.ini` inside the root of the installation directory.
 For example, :file:`C:\\Program Files\\Boundless\\OpenGeo\\jetty\\start.ini`.

-To access the :file:`start.ini` file on OS X, click :guilabel:`Open Webapps` from the GeoServer menu.
-The file is one level up in the directory tree.

 .. figure:: img/startini.png